ywi/lockoutsharing/README.md

 ## 📝 **Instructions**

 ### 📢 **In-game Community**
-0. Join either of my in-game communities with one of the following codes:
+0. Use any of the following invite codes for status tracking and accessing the player communities:
-🔗 `DG5Ze4RuY9J` or if full use `gWLnZNbuNPG` instead.
-(Because Alliance can't whisper Horde)
+<br>🔗 `DG5Ze4RuY9J`, `gWLnZNbuNPG`, or `XEV595pugqO`.
+(This is done to grant  Alliance access to /w  Horde players.)

 ### 👥 **For Everyone**
 1. Ensure you're not in a party standing in front of the supported instance you like to join.
 (List below).